pnnl/sds/README.md

 SDS
 =======
-Similarity Downselection (SDS) is a heuristic, greedy algorithm instantiated in python for finding the subset of n items most dissimilar to each other out of a larger population.
+Similarity down-selection (SDS) is a heuristic, greedy algorithm instantiated in Python for finding the subset of n items most dissimilar to each other out of a larger population.

+SDS heuristically finds the most dissimilar set of size `n` out of a population represented as an NxN matrix where the ith row (as well as the ith column) belong to item i, and the element (i,j) is some pairwise relation between items i and j.

+The pairwise relation is a floating point value where larger values indicate greater dissimilarity, and where the pairwise relation between item i and itself is represented as np.nan (this allows the program to work with numpy log conversion and sums).

+SDS was originally written to find the subset of n most dissimiliar conformers (similarity being determined by average pairwise RMSD between atoms).
+In the original implemenation finding the n most dissimlar conformers for 50000x50000 matricies, SDS substationally outperformed a benchmark random sampling method in both time and accuracy.

+Note that because SDS finds the set of size `n` by building off of set `n-1`, finding set `n` also finds also previous set sizes from 2-n.

 To Run SDS
 ------------